aplteam/Tester2/README.md

 There are a couple of methods available that assist you in managing test cases.

-The examples stem from the `Fire` project.
+The examples stem from the `Fire` project (https://github.com/aplteam/Fire).

 #### Listing groups